 - a.
-Such notes have a maximum maturity of five years; and, - b.
-Are issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States; and, - c.
-Are rated in the rating category of "A" or better by at least two NRSROs; and, - d.
+Such notes have a maximum maturity of five years; - Are issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States; - Are rated in the rating category of "A" or its equivalent or better by at least one NRSRO; - d.
 Holdings of medium-term notes may not exceed 30% of the portfolio; and, - e.
-No more than five percent per issuer.

-15. Mortgage Pass-Through Securities and Asset-Backed Securities, provided that such securities:

-- a.
-Have a maximum stated final maturity of five years; and - b.
-Be rated in a rating category of "AA" or its equivalent or better by at least two NRSROs; and, - c.
-Purchase of securities authorized by this subdivision may not exceed 20% of the portfolio. - d.
+No more than five percent per issuer. - 15.
+Mortgage Pass-Through Securities and Asset-Backed Securities, provided that such securities: - a.
+Have a maximum stated final maturity of five years; - Be rated in a rating category of "AA" or its equivalent or better by at least one NRSRO; - Purchase of securities authorized by this subdivision may not exceed 20% of the portfolio; and, - d.
 No more than five percent of the portfolio may be invested in any single Asset-Backed or Commercial Mortgage security issuer.
 There is no issuer limitation on any Mortgage security where the issuer is the US Treasury or a federal agency/government-sponsored entity. - 16.
 Mutual Funds and Money Market Mutual Funds that are registered with the Securities and Exchange Commission under the Investment Company Act of 1940: - a.
-Provided that such funds meet either of the following criteria:

-- 1. Attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs; or, - 2.
-Have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years of experience investing in the securities and obligations authorized by California Government Code Section 53601 (a through j) and with assets under management in excess of \$500 million. - b.
+Provided that such funds meet either of the following criteria: - Attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs; or, - Have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years of experience investing in the securities and obligations authorized by California Government Code Section 53601 (a through j) and with assets under management in excess of \$500 million. - b.
 Purchase of Mutual Funds authorized by this subdivision may not exceed 20% of the portfolio, with no more than 10% in any one mutual fund.
-Money Market Mutual Funds authorized by this subdivision may not exceed 20% of the portfolio, with no more than 20% in any one money market mutual fund. - c.
+Money c.
 No more than 20% of the total portfolio may be invested in a combination of Mutual Funds and Money Market Mutual Funds.